IronOxidizer/ironoxidizer/blog/20200623-fastest-template-engine.md

 [<- Blog](README.md)

-# Fastest Templating Engine
+# Fastest Template Engine
 2020-06-23

-Preface: I realize most of the following templating engines are templating libraries, but referring to them all as engines makes things less confusing for readers and they both fulfill similar roles anyway.
+Preface: I realize most of the following template engines are template libraries, but referring to them all as engines makes things less confusing for readers and they both fulfill similar roles anyway.

+Preface 2: I've recently discovered Sailfish and I'm considering testing it out.
+I'll make a blog post about it in the future.

-I've recently been working on [lemmy-lite](https://github.com/IronOxidizer/lemmy-lite) and I've had a few people ask me why I chose to use [Maud](https://maud.lambda.xyz/) as the templating engine when there are more popular engines even within the Rust community.
+I've recently been working on [lemmy-lite](https://github.com/IronOxidizer/lemmy-lite) and I've had a few people ask me why I chose to use [Maud](https://maud.lambda.xyz/) as the template engine when there are more popular engines even within the Rust community.
 I referred them to [this dated benchmark](https://lambda.xyz/blog/maud-is-fast/) from 2016 and realized I should make a quick blog post with updated 2020 performance.
 Here are the results.

 ## Methodology